cblokker/jobs-app/README.md

 ## Authentication & Authorization

 Because only login was asked for, I used Bcrypt and `has_secure_password` to keep it simple.
 If full authentication was asked for, I'd use Devise or Clearance for authentication, then cancancan or pundit for authorization.
+In hindsight, I wished I used Clearance, as it  provided very convenient routing constraints.